 These thick and chewy Thermomix Chocolate Chip Cookies taste amazing and are an instant hit with everyone.
-They're super soft, gooey and you're guaranteed some chocolate in every bite.
+They're super soft and gooey, and you're guaranteed some chocolate in every bite.

 Chocolate chip cookies are the ultimate sweet comfort food, and they were one of the first recipes I learned to make in my Thermomix.
 I've perfected the recipe over time and without sounding too bold, this is, without doubt, the best Chocolate Chip Cookie recipe ever!